Montmartre, il a mon coeur.

 Must-Eats in Montmartre include…

-Pain Pain is a local boulangerie that you MUST stop by!!
-After a day of exploring Montmartre some friends & I happened to pop into this bakery and I’m so happy we did.
+Pain Pain is a local boulangerie where they take classics french goodies and add a new flare.
+After a day of exploring Montmartre some friends and I happened to pop into this bakery and I’m so happy we did.
 I tried their Croque Monsieur as well as a chocolate éclair, and the next time around there I got a chocolate-pistachio roll….
 I would recommend them all!

 Refuge des Fondue

 A fun and cozy place to go indulge in a pot of melted cheese, as well as drink cheap wine that’s served out of baby bottles.
 Besides the good food and fun wine… it’s truly the atmosphere that makes this place amazing.
-Filled with energetic workers, graffiti on the walls ranging from signatures, money from around the world, and pictures of visitors, I wouldn’t want to get fondue anywhere else.
+Filled with energetic workers, walls filled with signatures, money from around the world and pictures of visitors, I wouldn’t want to get fondue anywhere else.

 Au Clair De La Lune

-I may be biased for including this into this post, but I visited Au Clair De La Lune because my mom took us here when I was 3 years old, and this restaurant serves such a memory for my mom and I.
+I may be biased for including this into this post, but I visited Au Clair De La Lune because my mom took us here when I was 3 years old.
+This restaurant serves such a memory for my mom and I and ever since I was little i've wanted to come back and really experience its full glory.

 Coming back 17 years later... this place has remained almost exactly the same.
-The inside was adorable, the staff was so welcoming, and the food was delicious.
-The only difference was that they switched owners.
+The inside was adorable, the staff was very welcoming, and the food was delicious.

 Montmartre you have my heart,